aktumut/Intercoach_/README.md

 For datasets;

-* Facial expressions <a href="https://datarepository.wolframcloud.com/resources/FER-2013/">dataset </a> by Pierre-Luc Carrier and Aaron Courville
+* Facial expressions <a href="https://datarepository.wolframcloud.com/resources/FER-2013/">dataset</a> by Pierre-Luc Carrier and Aaron Courville
+* <a href="https://www.kaggle.com/kazanova/sentiment140">Twitter</a> and <a href="https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews">IMDB</a> dataset for text sentimental analysis